sopra-fs23-group-11/sopra-fs23-group-11-client/README.md

 Now [http://localhost:3000](http://localhost:3000) gets opened in a new browser tap, and you see your application.
 Do not forget to start the server for full functionality.

+### Build
+Finally, `npm run build` builds the app for production to the `build` folder.<br>
+It correctly bundles React in production mode and optimizes the build for the best performance: the build is minified, and the filenames include hashes

 ## Deployment
-The main branch is automatically mirrored onto [Google Cloud App Engine](https://console.cloud.google.com/appengine?project=sopra-fs23-group-11-client&serviceId=default) via GitHub workflow.
+The main branch is automatically mirrored onto Google Cloud App Engine via GitHub workflow, each time you push onto the main branch.
 See this section about [deployment](https://vitejs.dev/guide/static-deploy.html) for more information about deployment using Vite.